ChrisThompsonTLDR/fluxui-devices/README.md

 </div>
 ```

+Or simply replace `<x-action-message on="event-name">Success!</x-action-message>` with your own success notification component.

 ## Security

 All destructive actions (signing out devices, ending sessions) require the user to confirm their password.
-This follows the same security pattern used in Laravel Jetstream.
+This follows the same security pattern used in Livewire Starter Kit.

 ## Credits